 It turns out that there are many types of traders on the trading floor.
 Here are the most prominent ones –

-- Floor broker: Floor brokers are the most common type of traders.
-They trade on the behalf of clients.
+- Floor brokers: Floor brokers are the most common type of traders.
+They trade on behalf of clients.
 A floor broker can be an employee of the company or an independent consultant.

 - Scalper: Scalper looks for temporary imbalances by using which they can buy/sell and make money.

-- Hedger: Hedgers are actually floor traders that represent a commercial firm.
-Hedging can be done by taking a position in one market which is the opposite of a position in another market.
+- Hedger: Hedgers are floor traders that represent a commercial firm.
+Hedging can be done by taking a position in one market, which is the opposite of a position in another market.

-- Position trader: A position trader holds a position for a longer period of time and much longer than a scalper.
+- Position trader: A position trader holds a position for a more extended period and much longer than a scalper.
 As a result, the risk increases.
 And the position trader also needs to ensure that he earns a higher profit.

-This has been a guide to the Trading floor and how does a trading floor work?
-We also discuss open outcry, informal contracts, clearinghouse and types of traders on a trading floor.
+This article has been a guide to the Trading floor and its definition.
+Here we discuss how does a trading floor work (open outcry) along with the roles of informal contracts and clearinghouse.
 You may have a look at the following article to learn more about Trading –